lufermy/mikrotik-manager/README.md

 					-- NOTE THAT N MUST BE A NUMBER
 		/ip - manages the ip on your mikrotik
 			Options
+				address
 					print - Prints all the ips
-					short - Prints all the ips in a simple format, removing usually relevant information

 					add - Adds an ip
 						Syntax-> add ip/masq comment(no_white_spaces) interface_name
 						Example: /ip address add 192.168.0.10/24 "My_Pc" ether1
 					remove - Removes an ip based on the id.
 To know the ip id, print them by using /ip addresses print Syntax-> remove ip_id
 						Example: /ip address remove *2
 					enable - Enables an ip based on the id.
 To know the ip id, print them by using /ip addresses print Syntax-> enable ip_id
 						Example: /ip address enable *4
 					disable - Disables an ip based on the id.
 To know the ip id, print them by using /ip addresses print Syntax-> disable ip_id
 						Example: /ip address disable *4
+				pool
+					print - Prints all the pools
+					add - Adds a pool
+						Syntax-> add ipmin-ipmax comment(with no blank spaces) pool_name
+						Example: /ip pool add 192.168.1.50-192.168.1.100 local_devices pool2
+					remove - Removes a pool
+						Syntax-> remove id
+						Example: /ip pool remove *1

 Note that this is my first project so im kinda new, please feel fre to give me any advice.
 Thanks